-Residential and nonresidential main campus students may take up to two Houghton online courses during each of the fall and spring semesters.
+Residential and nonresidential main campus students may take up to two Houghton Online courses during each of the fall and spring semesters.
 Students may petition for exemption from the two-limit rule in exceptional circumstances.
-All exemptions need to be approved by the chair of the relevant department, the Associate Dean of Distance Education and the Registrar.
+All exemptions must be approved by the chair of the relevant department, the Director of Online Programs and the Registrar.
 Residency requirements remain in effect for residential students.
-Financial aid will be adjusted for students who are dropping from full-time to less than full-time status.
+Financial aid will be adjusted for students dropping from full-time to less than full-time status.